slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Believe only half of what you see and nothing that you hear.' --  Edgar Allan Poe* -->

 And when facing new ideas.
+Nothing is as simple at seems at first, or as hopeless as it seems in the middle, or as finished as it seems in the end.

 > *'You always get exaggerated notions of things you don’t know anything about.' -- Albert Camus*

 > *'I am both worse and better than you thought.' -- Sylvia Plath*

-> *'Nothing is as simple at seems at first, or as hopeless as it seems in the middle, or as finished as it seems in the end.'*

 > *'An unfamiliar city is a fine thing.
 That’s the time and place when you can suppose that all of the people you meet are nice.' -- Louis Céline*

 > *'The truth is rarely pure and never simple.' -- Oscar Wilde*

-### Hints on the art of analysis
+### Hints

 - Pay attention to negative cues: what should have happened but did not.
 - «Chekov bottle»: If something is described in a previous chapter, it means it will be important for the action in a future chapter.
 - We always think that the people who agree with us are really smart.
 - Skepticism is a great servant and a terrible master.
-- Sometimes we know that A+B=C but we don’t realize that A=C-B
 - Randomness: most facts are a «tell» but some are just random.
 - There’s always a good reason and a real reason.

 > *'Sometimes a cigar is just a cigar.' -- Sigmund Freud*

 > *'Look for something that doesn't make sense.
-That's where the gold mine is: «It doesn't make sense, the price is going down!».
+That’s where the gold mine is: «It doesn't make sense, the price is going down!».
 The world makes sense, just not the model.
 Some X factor is hidden.
 Don't try to make sense of the world.
-It's too complicated.
+It’s too complicated.
 Instead watch investors attempting to make sense of it.
 They're the ones that will make the assets price move.'
 'The most important question: «What do you need to see to change your view?»' -- Adam Robinson (paraphrased)*

 > *'The most valuable insights are both general and surprising.
 Ordinarily, the best that people can do is one without the other: either surprising without being general (e.g. gossip), or general without being surprising (e.g. cliches).' -- Paul Graham*

-> *'When a measure becomes a target, it ceases to be a good measure.' -- Goodhart's Law*
+> *'When a measure becomes a target, it ceases to be a good measure.' -- Goodhart’s Law*

 > *'That which can be asserted without evidence, can be dismissed without evidence.' -- Christopher Hitchens*